Gerard Kavanagh

 Gerard "Hatchet" Kavanagh was an Irish criminal who was a former boxer and senior member of the Kinahan Organised Crime Group run by Christy Kinahan.
 He would demand payment of drug debts with menaces.
 He was originally from Drimnagh.
 He was also father of Jamie Kavanagh.

-He was also involved in professional boxing in Boston.
+He was also involved in professional boxing in Boston, UK.

 Criminal history

 He was a drug dealer who mainly supplied drugs in Tallaght.
 He moved to Spain almost ten years before his death.

 He was a cousin and criminal associate of James Mulvey.

 Death

 He was shot dead at Harmon's Irish bar in Elviria, Spain on 6 September 2014.
 Two men attacked him and he was hit nine times.

 He was 44 years old at the time of his death.

 Funeral

 His funeral was held at Church of Our Lady of Good Counsel on Mourne Road.
 Gardaí drove unmarked Garda cars around Drimnagh during the funeral and the Garda Emergency Response Unit was on standby during the funeral, though no uniformed Gardaí were visible.